Tejaswi293/Amazon-Clone/README.md

 # Amazon-Clone
-This a clone of Amazon Website using frontend Technology (HTML,CSS,JS)
+This a clone of Amazon Website using frontend Technology (HTML & CSS)